A student loan deal for DACA recipients

 Lenders want our collective business

 Financial institutions want to lend money.
-More volume, even if the volume is getting cash bonuses, is better for them.
-And cash back is better for you.
+More volume, even if the volume is getting a better deal, is better for them.
+And better rates is better for you.
 It’s a rare win win.

 Who is this for?

-If you're an undergraduate or graduate student within 2 years of graduating or about to begin a 2 or 1-year program, you can apply!
-They accept international students, DACA recipients, U.S. citizens, refugees or asylum-seekers.
-You must be admitted to or attending one of their 350 approved schools in the United States or Canada.
+If you’re an undergraduate or graduate student, you can apply!
+Our partner accepts international students, DACA recipients, U.S. citizens, refugees or asylum-seekers.
+You must be admitted to or attending an accredited Title IV school.

 Students Standing Around